• Skip to primary navigation

 • Transfer julienned cucumber and apple to mixing or serving bowl.
 Add 1 teaspoon of olive oil, ½ teaspoon of apple cider vinegar, and a pinch of kosher salt.

 • Mix with a fork.
-Let sit 5-10 minutes, if you can.
-Refrigerate for up to 3-5 days.
+Let sit 5-10 minutes (while prepping rest of meal), if you can.
+Refrigerate for up to 1-2 days for max crispness and fresh flavor.

 Notes